Philosophy and Ethics and Psychology

 You'll embark upon your dissertation, working one-to-one with a member of staff on an original psychology research project.
 You'll also learn about creative enterprise with psychological science, completing a consultancy project of your own.
 In addition, you'll continue to enjoy the same opportunities to study specialist topics as in year two.

-Most modules involve a mixture of lectures and follow-up seminars and tutorials.
+Modules are carefully designed to inspire and challenge you, encouraging you to think critically about Psychology.
+Most modules involve a mixture of lectures and follow-up seminars, workshops, and tutorials.
 In the case of research methods, much of the teaching is conducted via practical classes.

-You’ll participate actively in seminars and tutorials; these are characterised by small-group work.
-Bookable tutorials enable you to have one-to-one discussions with staff.
+- You’ll participate actively in seminars and tutorials.
+These are characterised by small-group work, whilst bookable tutorials enable you to have one-to-one discussions with staff.

 To find out more about how we teach and how you'll learn, please read our Learning and Teaching Delivery Statement.